papivot/velero-on-azure-onprem/README.md

 1. Copy the `credentials-velero` from the Azure install (see above) to the jump box where the cluster will be configured.

-2. Install velero on the source cluster using the same environment variables as above -
+2. Install velero on the source cluster (vSphere with Tanzu in this example) using the same environment variables as above -

 ```bash
 velero install \